For Administrators - DPSAC Process Overview

 Information Regarding Alternative Login Token (ALT) Cards

-If an individual is in a special circumstance where he/she needs to continue working for the FDA or another HHS Agency while working at NIH, and this individual will be keeping his/her FDA or other HHS PIV card, then the individual's NIH Institute Program Office will need to process the individual for an Alternative Login Token (ALT) Card.
+If an individual is in a special circumstance where he/she needs to continue working for the FDA or another HHS Agency while working at NIH, and this individual will be keeping his/her FDA or other HHS PIV card, then the individual's NIH Institute, Center or Office (ICO) will need to process the individual for an Alternative Login Token (ALT) Card.

 An ALT Card is a smart card used by NIH system administrators for privileged access to NIH computers and information systems and networks.
 The individual will need to check with their AO for a referral to their Institute's ALT Card Coordinator if this reflects the individual's situation.